Kesavar-Kabilar/StocksRNN-PricePredictor/README.md

 ## Authors

 Most of the work for this project will be done collaboratively utilizing VSC's (visual studio code's) extension of live share which allows multiple users to collaborate and work on the same file at the same time.
 In addition to this, there will be open verbal communication via a voice call on Discord throughout this project.
 Training and testing models may be done utilizing Google Collab to make use of their GPUs.
+Weekly progress meetings will be conducted on Friday 3-4pm and Sunday 3-4pm.

-##### Division of Work
+### Division of Work

-Importing and Preprocessing Data: Kesavar and Ryan Base Recurrent Neural Network Model: Kesavar, Ryan and Carmelo LSTM Recurrent Neural Network Model: Kesavar and Ryan Training Function: Kesavar and Carmelo and Ryan Overfit to Single Point: Kesavar and Carmelo
+Importing and Preprocessing Data: Kesavar and Ryan

+Base Recurrent Neural Network Model: Kesavar, Ryan and Carmelo

+LSTM Recurrent Neural Network Model: Kesavar and Ryan

+Training Function: Kesavar and Carmelo and Ryan

+Overfit to Single Point: Kesavar and Carmelo

 Testing RNNs and Displaying Results: Kesavar, Ryan and Carmelo

-Weekly progress meetings will be conducted on Friday 3-4pm and Sunday 3-4pm.